dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ```console
 kubectl apply --server-side -f https://raw.githubusercontent.com/perses/perses-operator/main/config/crd/bases/perses.dev_persesdashboards.yaml
 ```
 * Alternatively, install the full Perses operator: Go to <https://github.com/perses/perses-operator> and follow the installation instructions there.

-Note that the custom resource definition needs to be installed before the Dash0 operator is started.
-If you have installed the Dash0 operator before installing the Perses dashboard custom resource definition, you need to restart the Dash0 operator once, for example by deleting the operator's controller pod:
-`kubectl --namespace dash0-system delete pod -l app.kubernetes.io/component=controller`

 With the prerequisites in place, you can manage Dash0 dashboards via the operator.
 The Dash0 operator will watch for Perses dashboard resources in the cluster and synchronize them with the Dash0 backend: